Angtrim/opencl-ciphers/README.md

 The implementation itself of the algorithms.
 The test suite that verifies the correctness of the implemented algorithms.

 The benchmarks suite that can be used to verify the performances of the algorithms by choosing the parallelization parameters and the file size.

 By calling the makefile a binary executable is produced that call all the functions of the test suite and tries some default benchmarks.
+The output of the benchmarks suite are .dat file that provide the statistics about the performances measured.
+They can be visualized with gnuplot
 For more details check : benchmarks/benchmarks_main.c and /tests/test_main.c

 ## Usage